xuhaodev/awesome-azure-ai-foundry/README.md

 ---

-A curated collection of resources, samples, and documentation for Azure AI Foundry - Microsoft's comprehensive platform for building, deploying, and managing AI applications and agents at scale.
+Azure AI Foundry is ALL you need.

 ## 🚀 What is Azure AI Foundry?